Entry requirements for the United States

 The USA is listed by UK Visas and Immigration as a majority English-speaking country.
 This means that you should not need to prove your knowledge of English if you have completed a qualification equivalent to a UK degree.

-Non-native English-speaking applicants who have successfully completed a degree qualification from a recognised US university should be considered for English language requirement exemption, as long as the degree programme was completed in the US.
+Non-native English-speaking applicants who have successfully completed a degree qualification from a recognised US university should not need to prove their knowledge of English, as long as the degree programme was completed in the US.

 If you are unsure of your qualifications or entry requirements, please contact us.

 The UK admissions system works differently to that of the US.
 Because most undergraduate students in the UK apply to universities before receiving their final qualifications, they are usually given conditional offers, and can then decide which of their offers to accept.
 This means most applications in the UK system do not move from ‘application’ to ‘acceptance’ – they usually move from ‘application’ to ‘offer’.